flexewebs/uxbarf/README.md

 # UX Barf - Barfing up UX gumpf

+##What is this?

 A language experiment that creates random UX statements which are complete barf, but to some people might sound like sense.

+##The idea

+I'm playing around with language.
+Trying to create a word 'wisdom' art on the subject of UX, but also other subject that can be feed into the data set.
+There's something funny and verging on inspirational about computer generated sentences about UX.

+##Example output

 <table>
     <tr>